A list of good enough blogging platforms by price if you just want to write

 Some notes

 - If your blogging platform lacks newsletter integration, you can copy-paste your blog posts on free newsletter platforms like Substack, Beehiv or Buttondown.
-This allows readers to subscribe to your posts via email—a medium everyone has, and the connection of which you own.
+This allows readers to subscribe to your posts via email—a medium everyone uses, and the connection of which you own.

-- You can copy-paste your blog posts on Medium or other such reading networks for potential discovery.
+- You can copy-paste your blog posts on Medium or other such reading networks too for potential discovery.

 - If you’re curious, Manu has created a big list of blogging platforms, which is what partially inspired this post.